Palm Partnership Training™

-Make a note that the next time you plan to go out on the trail, exercise the spooky horse by longeing him before riding more than may have been done prior to past rides.
+The next time you plan to go out on the trail, exercise the spooky horse before riding by longeing him more than you may have done prior to past rides.
 The goal should be not to get him tired out, but just to make him more humble to accept his new surroundings while on the trail.
-If possible make arrangements to out on the trail ride with another rider mounted on a quiet horse or try ponying your horse with a calmer partner.
+If possible make arrangements to join another rider on the trail ride mounted on a quiet horse or try ponying your horse with a calmer partner.

 Repeat the same trail, but hike it before going out with your horse.
 Analyze spots where you may need to stop to allow him enough time to accept areas he might be unsure about.
 By doing this, you will be prepared to help your horse accept spooky obstacles while staying in control of the situation.

-Riders must understand that when a horse is taken into a new environment, his level of sensitivity and tendency to overreact will tend to increase.
-He is being placed in a new situation or being asked to do something he has never done before.
-Often riders who are surprised at their horse’s spooky reactions will say to me “my horse has never done this before.”
+Riders must understand that when a horse is taken into a new environment, their level of sensitivity and tendency to overreact may increase.
+They are being placed in a new situation or being asked to do something they have never done before.
+Often riders who are surprised at their horse’s spooky reactions will say to me, “My horse has never done this before.”
 Chances are that is exactly what is causing the spooky behavior.
-Because the horse has no experience with the situation, he becomes overly sensitive and reactive.
+Because the horse has no experience with the situation, they become overly sensitive and reactive.
 It is the rider’s responsibility to anticipate that these situations may happen, and be prepared to handle them effectively.